wp-plugins/newsme/readme.txt

 plugin's settings page.

 == CHANGELOG ==
+= 1.0.7 =
+* ADD: tracking pixel in subscription form to collect conversion stats

 = 1.0.6 =
 * ADD: WP version and plugin version in API calls
 * FIX: articles and subscriptions no longer use verborse params wrapper